AndoBando/chess/README.md

 # chess
 chess
-pgn -> fen eventually, then maybe more
+pgn -> fen
+compile comb.c, feed a series of pgn games to standard in, standard out will be a list of fen positions after each move